koco19/lab_epi/README.md

 # KoCo19

-Code for laboratory and epidemiological analysis of the prospective Covid-19 cohort study Munich (KoCo19).
+Code for laboratory and epidemiological analysis for the initial examination of the prospective Covid-19 cohort study Munich (KoCo19).
 The study website is [http://koco19.de](http://koco19.de), see there for further information.